-On an autumnal Sunday in Ramallah, the courtyard of the $60 million Movenpick hotel is swarming with hundreds of drunk Palestinians.
-On a stage at one end of the crowd, the Jerusalem band Khallas are playing their own brand of "oriental metal".
-Meanwhile, groups of young Palestinians do the classical dance known as the dabke, in step to a song that sounds somewhere between early Black Sabbath and traditional Arab folk.
+On a fall Sunday in Ramallah, the courtyard in the $60 million Movenpick Hotel swarmed with hundreds of drunk Palestinians.
+On a stage at one end of the crowd, the Jerusalem-based band Khallas played their own brand of "oriental metal."
+Meanwhile, groups of young Palestinians did the classical dabke dance to a song that sounded somewhere between early Black Sabbath and traditional Arab folk.

-It's the second day of the Palestinian Oktoberfest, an annual event staged by the Taybeh Brewery, the only Palestinian beer producer in all the Israeli-occupied territories.
-The Palestinian beer festival is notably more reserved than the German original, but over the past nine years it's still managed to draw in hundreds of thousands of people – often young, wealthy Palestinians, both Christian and Muslim – to celebrate beer by drinking lots of it.
+It was the second day of the Palestinian Oktoberfest, an annual event staged by the Taybeh Brewery, the only Palestinian beer producer in all the Israeli-occupied territories.
+The Palestinian beer festival is notably more reserved than the German original, but over the past nine years, it's still managed to draw in hundreds of thousands of people—often young, wealthy Palestinians, both Christian and Muslim—to celebrate beer by drinking lots of it.

 Nadim Khoury pouring a bottle of his Taybeh beer

-After studying to be a brewing engineer at a Californian university, Nadim – like many Palestinians – returned to his home country after the signing of the Oslo Accords in 1994, saying that the peace agreement "gave us hope".
-However, the situation that Nadim and his countrymen hoped for hasn't been realised; the Israeli state apparatus remains and Palestinian autonomy, sovereignty and territory continues to slip further away.
+After studying to be a brewing engineer at a Californian university, Nadim, like many Palestinians do, returned to his home country after the signing of the Oslo Accords in 1994, saying that the peace agreement "gave us hope."
+However, the situation that Nadim and his countrymen hoped for hasn't been realized; the Israeli state apparatus remains and Palestinian autonomy, sovereignty, and territory continues to slip further away.
 "We're still under occupation," says Nadim.
 "We don't have a country yet, but we do have our own beer.
 I'm proud of that."

-Oktoberfest organiser and Nadim's sister-in-law, Maria Khoury, claims that the festival has helped people to deal with the failure of the Oslo Accords and the outbreak of the Second Intifada: "It brought a much needed sense of normality," she says.
-"For several years, people had been really down – the violence, the curfews, the completion of the separation wall… Oktoberfest helped people escape the harsh realities."
+Oktoberfest organizer and Nadim's sister-in-law, Maria Khoury, claimed that the festival has helped people deal with the failure of the Oslo Accords and the outbreak of the Second Intifada: "It brought a much needed sense of normality," she said.
+"For several years, people had been really down—the violence, the curfews, the completion of the separation wall… Oktoberfest helped people escape the harsh realities."

-While the idea of a beer festival voiding two decades of systematic persecution from their neighbours in Israel might seem a little far-fetched, Oktoberfest has been a great success story in a country that isn't known for having much success.
-For the eight years that the festival was held in Taybeh, around 15,000 revellers would descend on the West Bank village every autumn to enjoy the craft brews, live music and homemade falafel.
+While the idea of a beer festival voiding two decades of systematic persecution from their neighbors in Israel might seem a little far-fetched, Oktoberfest has been a great success story in a place plagued with war.
+For the eight years that the festival was held in Taybeh, around 15,000 revellers would come to the West Bank village every autumn to enjoy the craft brews, live music, and homemade falafel.

 Tourists at Palestine's Oktoberfest